-Tilhill offers farmers a professional one-stop forestry service for selling woodland generated carbon units, woodland creation, management, and timber harvesting.
-We help farmers get even better value from their less productive land.
+Tilhill offers farmers a professional one-stop service for selling woodland generated carbon units, woodland creation, management, and timber harvesting.
+We help farmers get even better value from otherwise less productive land.

 The incentives for farmers to plant trees have never been better.
 That is the upshot of the government’s determination to increase our tree planting rates across England.
 And it means that, for both livestock and arable farmers, tree planting now offers a compelling and lucrative use for the less productive parts of their farm.

 Tilhill is ideally equipped to help farmers tap into these benefits.
 Our team of professional forestry managers can maximise the grant funding available for planting, they will design the woodland, plant the trees and ensure a thriving and healthy woodland emerges.

 Tilhill is partnered with Maelor Forest Nurseries which supplies healthy, home-grown saplings.
 Finally, Tilhill’s woodland carbon division, CarbonStore, helps farmers generate carbon credits from their tree planting efforts and has a waiting list of companies keen to buy carbon credits generated from new woodland creation projects.